MennaElmasry99/Analog-clock/README.md

-Certainly!
-Here's a more polished and detailed README.md template for your analog clock project:

 Analog Clock
 A stylish and interactive analog clock built with HTML, CSS, and JavaScript.
 This clock features smooth animations and dynamic effects, making it a visually appealing addition to any web project.